-- (1) CUSTOMER Satisfaction What are your CUSTOMER satisfaction and dissatisfaction RESULTS?
-What are your RESULTS for KEY MEASURES or INDICATORS of CUSTOMER satisfaction and dissatisfaction?
-How do these RESULTS differ by product offerings, CUSTOMER groups, and market SEGMENTS, as appropriate?
-What are the customer satisfaction results of your PLANET FRIENDLY INITIATIVES? - (2) CUSTOMER ENGAGEMENT What are your CUSTOMER ENGAGEMENT RESULTS?
-What are your RESULTS for KEY MEASURES or INDICATORS of CUSTOMER ENGAGEMENT, including those for building CUSTOMER relationships?
-How do these RESULTS compare over the course of your CUSTOMER life cycle, as appropriate?
-How do these RESULTS differ by product offerings, CUSTOMER groups, and market SEGMENTS, as appropriate?
-What are the customer engagement results of your PLANET FRIENDLY INITIATIVES?
+- (1) CUSTOMER Satisfaction What are your student and STAKEHOLDER satisfaction and dissatisfaction RESULTS?
+What are your current LEVELS and TRENDS in RESULTS for KEY MEASURES or INDICATORS of student and STAKEHOLDER satisfaction and dissatisfaction?
+HOW do these RESULTS compare with the student and STAKEHOLDER satisfaction LEVELS of your competitors and other organizations providing similar EDUCATIONAL PROGRAMS AND SERVICES, and market SEGMENTS, as appropriate?
+What are the student and STAKEHOLDER satisfaction RESULTS of your PLANET FRIENDLY INITIATIVES? - (2) CUSTOMER ENGAGEMENT What are your student and STAKEHOLDER CUSTOMER ENGAGEMENT RESULTS?
+What are your current LEVELS and TRENDS in KEY MEASURES or INDICATORS student and STAKEHOLDER ENGAGEMENT, including those for building CUSTOMER relationships?
+HOW do these RESULTS compare over the course of your student and STAKEHOLDER life cycle, as appropriate?
+HOW do these RESULTS differ by your EDUCATIONAL PROGRAMS AND SERVICE product offerings, student and STAKEHOLDER groups, and market SEGMENTS, as appropriate?
+What are the STUDENT AND STAKEHOLDER ENGAGEMENT RESULTS of your PLANET FRIENDLY INITIATIVES?